 Your level of English could affect your ability to get a job.
 Some jobs such as retail clerk positions provide an excellent opportunity to improve your English skills.
 Others will require perfect fluency.
 Last I heard, the government provides free English language training.
 Consider enrolling in one of these courses early.

-Your multilingual abilities will be a great asset to many employers in the global marketplace.
+Having multilingual abilities will be an excellent asset to many employers in the global marketplace.
 Fluency in English may be required for many positions.
 If you are turned down from being hired for a new position due to your English language skills, you may wish to take additional training.

 Research the Canadian Job Market